google/flatbuffers/docs/source/Schemas.md

     these structs to be aligned to that amount inside a buffer, IF that buffer is allocated with that alignment (which is not necessarily the case for buffers accessed directly inside a `FlatBufferBuilder`).
+-   `bit_flags` (on an enum): the values of this field indicate bits, meaning that any value N specified in the schema will end up representing 1<<N, or if you don't specify values at all, you'll get the sequence 1, 2, 4, 8, ...

+## JSON Parsing

+The same parser that parses the schema declarations above is also able to parse JSON objects that conform to this schema.
+So, unlike other JSON parsers, this parser is strongly typed, and parses directly into a FlatBuffer (see the compiler documentation on how to do this from the command line, or the C++ documentation on how to do this at runtime).

+Besides needing a schema, there are a few other changes to how it parses
+JSON:

+-   It accepts field names with and without quotes, like many JSON parsers already do.
+It outputs them without quotes as well, though can be made to output them using the `strict_json` flag.
+-   If a field has an enum type, the parser will recognize symbolic enum values (with or without quotes) instead of numbers, e.g.
+    `field: EnumVal`.
+If a field is of integral type, you can still use symbolic names, but values need to be prefixed with their type and need to be quoted, e.g. `field: "Enum.EnumVal"`.
+For enums representing flags, you may place multiple inside a string separated by spaces to OR them, e.g.
+    `field: "EnumVal1 EnumVal2"` or `field: "Enum.EnumVal1 Enum.EnumVal2"`.

 ## Gotchas